Find a Schizophrenia Therapist

 1600 Olive Chapel Road, Apex, North Carolina 27502

 Vinay Saranga is a Psychiatrist in Apex, North Carolina.
-They treat Schizophrenia, Drug Use, Personality Disorders.
+They treat Schizophrenia, Obsessive Compulsive Disorder (OCD), Depression.

 Mental health disorders are unique.
 In addition to medication management, we offer TMS Therapy and IV Ketamine that can help when nothing else does.